HASTE-project/haste-image-analysis-container/Readme.md

 * Auto-configuration of HASTE storage client.

-## Build and Publish for use in HIO:
+## Build and Publish for use in HarmonicIO:
 We use --no-cache because otherwise calls to 'git clone' get cached - rather than pulling latest code!

 ```